 There are five general classes of corn based on kernel characteristics: dent corn, flint corn, popcorn, flour corn, and sweet corn.
 Most commercial corn is of the dent type, and more specifically, dent corn is used for the dry milling, dry grinding, and wet milling processes discussed in section 4.
-Corn production in the United States in 2016 totaled 15.1 billion bushels, or 423 million tons.5 Corn is given a grade number of 1 through 5 by the USDA grading standards outlined in Table 1.
+Corn production in the United States in 2022 totaled 13.7 billion bushels.4 Corn is given a grade number of 1 through 5 by the USDA grading standards outlined in Table 1.

-A dent corn kernel weighs on average 350 mg, and the general components of a mature kernel are the endosperm (82%), germ (12%), pericarp or hull (5%), and the tip cap (1%).^{7,8} These values are consistent with those given by Watson and reproduced in Table 3.9 There are two types of endosperm in the corn kernel, vitreous and floury.
+A dent corn kernel weighs on average 350 mg, and the general components of a mature kernel are the endosperm (82%), germ (12%), pericarp or hull (5%), and the tip cap (1%).^{5,6} These values are consistent with those given by Watson and reproduced in Table 3.7 There are two types of endosperm in the corn kernel, vitreous and floury.
 Vitreous endosperm is more compact and translucent.
 Floury endosperm is opaque and often described as "soft" due to it containing a large number of air spaces.

 Endosperm cells contain starch granules that are held together by a protein matrix.
-The protein matrix in vitreous and floury endosperm is composed of several proteins, the majority of which are albumins, globulins, and glutelins, as well as zein in the case of vitreous endosperm, which are present as protein bodies.8, 10 Also worth noting is that zein is not one singular protein, but rather is a mixture of different peptides of various molecular size, solubility, and charge.
-Fractions of zein that have been identified include α -zein, β -zein, γ -zein, C-zein, D-zein, among others.10
+The protein matrix in vitreous and floury endosperm is composed of several proteins, the majority of which are albumins, globulins, and glutelins, as well as zein in the case of vitreous endosperm, which are present as protein bodies.^{6,8} Also worth noting is that zein is not one singular protein, but rather is a mixture of different peptides of various molecular size, solubility, and charge.
+Fractions of zein that have been identified include α -zein, β -zein, γ -zein, C-zein, D-zein, among others.8

-Maximum limits of:
+of:

-Damaged kernels
+Damaged

-Grade Minimum test weight per bushel (lbs) Heat damaged kernels (%) Total (%) Broken corn and foreign material (%)
+Grade Minimum test weight per bushel (lb.)
+Heat damaged kernels (%) Total (%) Broken corn and foreign material (%)

 U.S. No. 1 56 0.1 3 2

 U.S. No. 2 54 0.2 5 3

 U.S. No. 3 52 0.5 7 4

 U.S. No. 4 49 1 10 5

 U.S. No. 5 46 3 15 7